sisrfeng/coc-wiki/Using-snippets.md

 Coc have snippets support in different ways:

-* Snippet completion items from different vim snippet plugins, including [ultisnips](https://github.com/SirVer/ultisnips) and [neosnippet.vim](https://github.com/Shougo/neosnippet.vim).
+* Snippet completion items from different vim snippet plugins, by use extenion like: [coc-ultinip](https://www.npmjs.com/package/coc-ultisnips) and [coc-neosnippet](https://www.npmjs.com/package/coc-neosnippet).
 * Snippet kind of completion item from language servers, which are snipmate format.
 * Snippet completion items from coc extensions that contribute VSCode snippets.